Glorypaul-pixel/memoryVault/README.md

 - 🔍 **Search & filter** by type, sender, or keyword
 - 🧩 **Organize content** into folders or tags
 - ☁️ **Cloud backup** for safekeeping
-- 📤 **Export your entire vault** as a ZIP or JSON file — easily move, back up, or download all your stored chats, media, and files in one click
+- 📤 **Export your entire vault** as a ZIP or JSON file, easily move, back up, or download all your stored chats, media, and files in one click
-- 🔐 **Privacy-first design** — your vault, your data
+- 🔐 **Privacy-first design** your vault, your data

 ---